 Anne of Denmark

 Anne of Denmark was born at Skanderborg Castle in Jutland on 14 October 1574 and died of dropsy at Hampton Court Palace on 2 March 1619.
-After lying in state at Somerset House her funeral took place in the Abbey on 13 May.
+After lying in state at Somerset House her funeral took place in the Abbey on 13 May (having been postponed due to the King's illness).
 The head of her wooden funeral effigy still exists in the Abbey collection.
 This was made by sculptor Maximilian Colt.
 Her grave in the south eastern area of the Lady Chapel is marked by a modern stone which reads:

 ANNE OF DENMARK QUEEN OF KING JAMES 1st 1619